seleniumQuery/seleniumQuery/README.md

 sQuery
 ======

-sQuery - A jQuery-like simplified interface for Selenium WebDriver
+sQuery - A jQuery-like simplified interface for Selenium WebDriver.